 Enlightenment Miracles: What was did Enlightenment-thinking founders really believe?
 All of our founding Fathers were highly dependent for their views of government, law, revolution, and the rights of man upon the well-known philosophers of the "Enlightenment" such as John Locke, Francis Bacon and Isaac Newton.
 Most of the founders looked to the Bible in varying degrees for their moral and religious views.
 This article is a dissertation on what most of the Enlightenment thinkers thought about God and miracles.
 (See also About this site.)
 Based on Joseph Waligor's primary documents research.
 The "age of enlightenment", late 17th to late 18th century, with concepts of natural law, natural rights of man, ideal government and economics particularly formulated and developed in the writings of John Locke and other enlightenment philosophers led to the founding fathers' views of republican government besides leading to many other world developments of that time including the French Revolution.
-While some of Waligor's apparent conclusions about spirituality fall short of Biblical truth, his research demonstrates that many Enlightenment thinkers and many Deists held to a firm belief in one all-powerful Creator God who could and did intervene at times (or as he thought necessary) in the affairs of men, nations and the world.
+While some of Waligor's apparent conclusions about spirituality fall short of Biblical truth, his research demonstrates that many Enlightenment thinkers and many Deists held to a firm belief in one all-powerful Creator-God who could and did intervene at times (or as he thought necessary) in the affairs of men, nations and the world.
 His intervention could be either through the natural laws he created or through supernatural acts (miracles) whereby he overrode natural law to accomplish his will, whether in judgement or deliverance, regarding individuals and nations.
-This as opposed to what is commonly taught and believed today about most enlightenment philosophers' supposed rejection of God (or of a God who who is active and supernaturally active in the affairs of men and the supernatural.
+This as opposed to what is commonly taught and believed today about enlightenment philosophers' supposed rejection of God or of a God who who is active and supernaturally active in the affairs of men and the supernatural.